Mostafa-h-abdelaziz/Holo-Test-Automation-Task/README.md

 4- To create report or run the tests without active interface please use "npx cypress run / npm run test:report".
 5- You can view the test results in the Cypress Test Runner (if opened) or directly in the PowerShell window (for the headless run).
 6- Use tool like pycharm to edit the script as you need

+Notes: Take care in scenario number 4 to select a product order that should have a price.